Who Exactly is Farmer Lee Jones?

 He is also the man who is the public face for The Chef’s Garden and Farmer Jones Farms, as he passionately shares his love for farm-fresh vegetables, regeneratively grown, with people wherever he goes.
-(We’ll be providing more information about the importance of regenerative farming on this blog soon.
-In the meantime, here’s a great overview.)
+Here’s a great overview.)

 In April 2019, we wrote a blog post titled “Will the Real Farmer Lee Jones Please Stand Up”?
 We decided to write this because people would sometimes type “Is Farmer Lee Jones real?” in the internal search box on the farm’s website.